 The Registry Editor is one of the best tweaking utilities available inside Windows.
 Using registry manipulations, you’re able to set a setting according to what suits you best.
 We’ve covered a series of registry articles on The Windows Club.
-Today I’m going to share you yet another registry trick which will help you to assign different behavior to the taskbar context menu.
-You can disable the context menu for the Taskbar.
+Today I’m going to share with you yet another trick that will help you to assign different behavior to the taskbar context menu.
+You can disable the context menu for the Taskbar using Registry or Group Policy Editor.

 We all know that whenever right-click on the taskbar, a context menu appears, which has some default options.
 In case you want to disable right-click context menu, you need to make some modifications in the registry keys.
 Here is the method to do so.